Sandruski/htn-planner/README.md

 ## Performance Analysis

-A profiling session is started every time that the `HTNTest` project is run.
-The resulting capture is recorded and saved in the `Captures` directory.
+The following are the profiling results obtained during a session for the `HTNDemo` project in Release configuration with both `HTN_VALIDATE_DOMAIN`, which enables validating the domain during a decomposition, and `HTN_DEBUG_DECOMPOSITION`, which enables storing the decomposition results during a decomposition, macros defined.
+Additionally, a profiling session is started each time the `HTNTest` project is run, and the resulting capture is saved in the `Captures` directory.

 ![main_decomposition_profiling_results](https://github.com/Sandruski/htn-planner/blob/main/docs/images/main_decomposition_profiling_results.png)
 *Main decomposition profiling results*